dbgbgtf1/Ceccomp/README.md

 #### what emu looks like

-plz click this link, a code block won't show color, so take a look at the picture
+A code block won't show color, so take a look at the picture

 ![emu](assets/emu.png)